malaikashh/HimalayaPlants/README.md

 # Himalayas-richness
-Records of vascular plant species occurrences in the Himalayas, downloaded from the Global Biodiversity Information Facility (GBIF). records of endemic species are compiled from multiple sources.
+Records of vascular plant species occurrences in the Himalaya, downloaded from the Global Biodiversity Information Facility (GBIF). records of endemic species are compiled from multiple sources.

 The occurrence data is provided in an Excel file 'Biodiversitydata.xlsx' and 'Biodiversitydata.csv'.